 We led the effort that resulted in the creation of the Valley Council for Health and Human Services which brings together the Valley’s nonprofit community to work together on issues of importance to the community.
 Working with the Council and also the Greater Valley Chamber of Commerce, we created the Leadership Greater Valley program to recruit and train a new generation of volunteer leaders for the Valley.

 Valley United Way was also a leader in several other initiatives that helped build the foundation for the Valley’s selection as one of 10 All America City award winners in 2010.

 Valley United Way's mission is to improve lives by mobilizing the caring power of our community.
 Valley United Way will measurably improve the lives of people in our community through:

-During the past year we have not only conducted a successful community campaign funding a variety of needed programs in the Valley area, but also clothed 160 needy children for school bringing our total for this program to over 2,400 children.
-Our Corporate Volunteer Council also built the fifth iteration of Harvest House and distributed over 100,000 food items to local food banks from the project.
-They also conducted monthly food and clothing drives.
-Our Youth Leadership Program provided another 25 area high school students with leadership training and volunteer experience whild our Leadership Greater Valley Program also graduated and placed 17 new adult volunteer leaders for our community.
+During the past year we have not only conducted a successful community campaign funding a variety of needed programs in the Valley area, but also clothed 197 needy children for school bringing our total for this program to over 2,700 children.
+Our Corporate Volunteer Council conducted monthly food and clothing drives local nonprofits.
+Our Youth Leadership Program celebrated its 25th anniversary and our Leadership Greater Valley Program also graduated and placed 20 new adult volunteer leaders for our community.

 We also served as the community agent for the Discovery Early Childhood efforts for the region as well as Ansonia and Shelton's city efforts.We continued to host and provide administrative support for the Valley Council of Health and Human Services.